-This summer, the UNC Medical Education Development (MED) program celebrates its 40th anniversary.
-The Medical Education Development Program is a joint venture between the UNC Schools of Medicine and Dentistry that provides an intensive educational opportunity for 82 students from underrepresented populations to gain insight into medical, dental and allied health professions.
+The Medical Education Development (MED) program at UNC-Chapel Hill was established in 1974 as a joint venture between the UNC Schools of Medicine and Dentistry.
+The MED Program provides an intensive educational opportunity for students from underrepresented populations to gain insight into medical, dental and allied health professions.
 The rigorous nine week curriculum includes over 200 class and lab hours in courses like Gross Anatomy, Histology and MCAT exposure and includes professional seminars and patient simulation experiences.

-The new class of MED participants arrived on campus on Monday, May 26th.
-To support the MED40 campaign, or to learn more about the MED program, please contact Joscelyne Brazile at (919) 966.3931 or email@example.com.
+To support the MED Program, or to learn more about the MED program, please contact Joscelyne Brazile at (919) 966.3931 or email@example.com.